UWPCE-PythonCert-ClassRepos/Wi2018-Classroom/students/rriehle/session15/agenda.md

 Meta Programming
 ----------------

-I think I did a crappy job of talking about getattr/setattr, because I never disceted their call signatures.
+I think I did a crappy job of talking about getattr/setattr, because I never disceted their call signatures....

 ...and noboday asked me any questions.
 Ahem.

+Does everyone understand how they work or should we look at that?

 Meta-mailroom -- How's it going?